Jean Behra: Career synopsis

-He raced motorcycles for Moto Guzzi prior to changing to sports cars and Grand Prix racing.
-In January 1950 he drove (with Julio Quinlin) a Simca 8 coupé to third place in the Monte Carlo Rally.
+Behra raced motorcycles for Moto Guzzi prior to changing to sports cars and Grand Prix racing.
+In January 1950, he drove (with Julio Quinlin) a Simca 8 coupé to third place in the Monte Carlo Rally.
 Behra began driving cars competitively in 1952.
 Joakim Bonnier claimed that he learned the majority of his racing skill from Behra.
 Although he never achieved victory in a World Championship Formula One race, he managed an unquenchable thirst for motorsport, being considered a formidable competitor to the day he died.
 He hit the headlines when he won the non-title 1952 Reims Grand Prix.
-Between then and 1959 he scored many victories, but none in Formula One World Championship races.
+Between then and 1959, he scored many victories, but none in Formula One World Championship races.

 Gordini

 Behra was in a Gordini in the Panamericana road race in the Mexican state of Oaxaca in November 1952.
 He won the first stage of the five-day race from Mexico's southern border to the United States border at Ciudad Juárez near El Paso.
 He started 19th and finished with a time of 3 hours, 41 minutes, and 44 seconds.
-On the second day of competition Behra crashed his car on a curve approximately fifty miles from Puebla.
-In April 1954 Behra passed the leader in the last ten minutes on his way to victory in the Grand Prix of Pau, France.
+On the second day of competition, Behra crashed his car on a curve approximately fifty miles from Puebla.
+In April 1954, Behra passed the leader in the last ten minutes on his way to victory in the Grand Prix of Pau, France.
 He finished 200 yd ahead of Maurice Trintignant after having to make many pit stops due to mechanical trouble.
 Behra drove a six-cylinder Gordini.

 Maserati

 Behra finished first at the Grand Prix de Pau for a second consecutive year, this time at the wheel of a Maserati.
 Alberto Ascari led until the 19th lap but dropped back after brake failure.
 A crowd of 50,000 watched as only eleven of sixteen starters finished the race.
-Behra and Luigi Musso were teammates in the 1,008 kilometer Supercortemaggiore Grand Prix at Monza, Italy.
-The two Italians shared a 3000cc Maserati that won and established course and lap records for 6.3 kilometer track.
+Behra and Luigi Musso were teammates in the 1,008 kilometre Supercortemaggiore Grand Prix at Monza, Italy.
+The two Italians shared a 3000cc Maserati that won and established course and lap records for 6.3 kilometre track.